JadoBleu/Minibar-Manager/README.md

 ## Program Description

 ### Minibar Manager
 This program is a helper program that retains an inventory of liquors and other additions available.
-It will have a database of drink recipes that it will search through based on your available drinks and display possible recipes.
-The recipes will have a section that allows the user to favorite and add comments to the recipe.
+It will have a database of drink recipes that it will search through based on your available drinks and display possible recipes. ~~The recipes will have a section that allows the user to favorite and add comments to the recipe.(the structure is there, but I am having trouble implementing it into the gui in time.)~~

 * The data should be stored in a AWS database to be connected to the program, thus fulfilling the project requirement for the CIT 172 project as well.